levyofi/Itzkovitch_el_al_JTB/Codes/Physical framework/README.md

 ### Here we can found scripts to run physical model
 To use the deterministic physical model, two steps are needed.
-The first is to run R scripts to create input data (with or without meteorological data, depend on the user), and the second is to run julia script to get physical predictions.
+The first is to create input data (with or without meteorological data, depend on the user), and the second is to run julia script to get physical predictions.

 ## Step 1 - convert drone images to maps and create input data (python, R and Pix4DMapper)
 1. The first step is to create the model input data.
-In order to do so, one needs to convert the raw drone maps into input maps (tif format), as well as creating a meteorological dataframe.
+In order to do so, one needs to convert the raw drone maps into input maps (tif format).
+Sample of raw images and output maps of the Pix4DMapper software can be found here: https://www.dropbox.com/scl/fo/gdbcxlopjvtx322r9rpzg/AB-O3S26Q1kwgmXdQO8AE2o?rlkey=lya1lx76xqd7ivrgtzeeqiggy&dl=0

-We used Pix4DMapper software as the first image proccessing stage.
+The user also need to creatw a dataframe with meteorological data.

 2. `create_input_maps.R:` Next, we convert the maps from Pix4DMapper software (DSM, DTM, RGB) into input maps (TGI, height, real solar, skyview and shade) using the attached script.